 4. Nofollow links and your SEO profile

-If you assess any backlink report, its clear SEO experts monitor your nofollow or dofollow and assess how many nofollow and dofollow links you got over time.
+If you assess any backlink report, it’s clear that SEO experts monitor your nofollow or dofollow and assess how many nofollow and dofollow links you got over time.

-So stop worrying so much about dofollow vs nofollow and concentrate more about writing great content.
+So stop worrying so much about dofollow vs nofollow and concentrate more on writing great content.
 The Dofollow links will follow.